Feyerabend/vm/jvm1/README.md

-An assumption here is that Java[^javawiki] is well known for its principals, a virtual machine for running bytecodes, a compiler which translate for a Java-program to a sequence of bytecodes. *Sound familiar?* Previous samples of virtual machines have had a string of *integers* as the minimal information encoded and decoded between machine and compiler (or raw code).
+An assumption here is that Java[^javawiki] is well known for its principals, a virtual machine for running bytecodes, a compiler which translate for a Java-program to a sequence of bytecodes. *Sounds familiar?* Previous samples of virtual machines have had a string of *integers* as the minimal information encoded and decoded between machine and compiler (or raw code).
 Another similarity is the separation of language from the machine, which implies